Articles written by Healthmunsta are purely for informational purposes and are not a substitute for medical advice.

 There may be few other plants with as many versatile properties as the humble yet majestic bamboo.
-Originating from Asia, bamboo is used in construction, cuisine, medicine, music, tools and cutlery—and these are but a few of its amazing uses.
+Originating from Asia, bamboo is used in construction, cuisine, medicine, music, tools and cutlery—these are but a few of its amazing uses.
 Less known are the powerful healing benefits of bamboo, which we shall discover below.

 Alternative Health Benefits of Bamboo Shoots and Leaves